-Our management services subsidiaries provide services to OACM, OAIC, ORE and AORE.
-Our management companies are based in the U.S. and Bermuda.
+Our management services subsidiary is based in the U.S. and provides services to OACM, OAIC, and AORE.
 While the fees for providing services to our regulated subsidiaries are eliminated from income in our GAAP consolidation, they represent a substantial stream of cash flow that is available within the Company outside of the normal dividend restrictions imposed by local regulation.